sagemath/trac_to_gh/Issue 3137.md

 # Issue 3137: view command in misc/latex.py -- fix to not hardcode xdvi command

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3137

 Original creator: was